psstmvp/Add-to-Cart-Ajax-PHP/README.md

 # Shopping Cart Ajax Handler

 This PHP script handles the addition of products to a cart for a shopping site.
-It ensures that the product is not already in the cart before adding it, and it manages booking sessions for a mechanic.
+It ensures that the product is not already in the cart before adding it, and it manages booking sessions for a user.
 The script is designed to be used with Ajax requests for a seamless user experience.

 ## Table of Contents